 Georgie is a trusting kind of kid; obedient too.
 Each Saturday morning he dutifully departs to his piano practice with elderly eccentric Zephaniah Zimmerman, even though the open maw of the grand piano, with its great grinning gnashers, smirks at his inability to transverse their scales.

 He’s always very smartly turned out, although his mother’s sartorial choices are not to everybody’s taste.
 Including Georgie’s.
 But even at the tender age of six, he rises above the taunts and sniggers.

 That’s because Georgie has a secret.
 He leads a double life.
 Georgie disappears into other worlds.

 Despite the rules to nominate three people, I think this time I’ll just throw it open and see what comes back.

 What’s the story behind this old photo?
 I could tell you…

-Write a story about the picture you’re given.
+The rules: Write a story about the picture you’re given.
 Select 3 nominees.
 Give them a new picture.